mariuszmspace/my-links/README.md

 - [Jenkins Kubernetes Plugin](https://wiki.jenkins.io/display/JENKINS/Kubernetes+Plugin) - Use a Kubernetes cluster to dynamically provision a Jenkins agent (using Kubernetes scheduling mechanisms to optimize the loads), run a single build, then tear-down that agent -- `Java`
 - [Jenkins X](https://jenkins-x.io/) - Another Kubernetes deployer -- `various lang`
 - [k3s](https://k3s.io/) - Lighweight Kubernetes in a 40mb binary, built for the edge or laptop or Pi, by Rancher -- `Golang`
+- [k8s-at-home](https://github.com/k8s-at-home/charts) - Helm charts for applications you run at home, a good foundation for standarized charts -- `collection`
 - [k8spurger](https://github.com/yogeshkk/k8spurger) - Delete unused resources in your cluster, default mode is dry run -- `Python`
 - [kaniko](https://github.com/GoogleContainerTools/kaniko) - Build container images from a Dockerfile, inside a container or Kubernetes cluster -- `Golang`
 - [kaim](https://github.com/uswitch/kiam) - Integrate AWS IAM with Kubernetes, associate IAM roles with pods -- `Golang`